 Assistive Devices for the Kitchen: There are many tools and devices designed to make cooking easier, with or without RA.
 Some of the motions used in the kitchen—such as opening jars, peeling vegetables, or lifting heavy pots—can be quite painful.
-In fact, one of the greatest barriers to maintaining a healthy diet with RA is the pain involved with cooking.
+In fact, one of the greatest barriers to maintaining a healthy diet is the pain involved with cooking.
 There are a variety of kitchen aids that can make life easier:

 - Wide grips: There are a number of arthritis-friendly utensils on the market that have wide, foam handles.
 These are easier to grip and can prevent the pain that comes with trying to grip smaller utensils.

 - Jar-opening devices: These devices provide a better grip and make opening jars easy.

 - Small appliances: Small appliances, such as electric can openers and food processors, can make kitchen work much easier.
 Let the food processor chop and grate for you and prevent wrist pain.

 - Large handles: Replace small knobs on cabinets, drawers, and stoves with larger handles that are easier to grip.
 Sometimes, you can even find levers that don’t require turning.

 - Double-handled pots: Buy pots and pans with handles on both sides.
 This makes them easier to carry because you can spread the weight between both hands.